cis5710/cis5710-homework/hw3-singlecycle/hw3-singlecycle.md

 All user specified timing constraints are met.
 ```

 The WNS (Worst case Negative Slack) is the key metric, which describes how long before the clock edge the signal(s) on the critical path were stable.
 If WNS is a positive value, then timing closure has been achieved.
 If it is negative then **timing closure has not been achieved**, and you ideally would run with a slower clock.
-Unfortunately, our 5 MHz clock is already very close to the minimum frequency that the ZedBoard can generate with our current clocking mechanism.
+Unfortunately, our 5 MHz clock is already very close to the minimum frequency that the ZedBoard can generate.
 If your design does not meet timing, go ahead and **submit it anyway**.
 Your score is based solely on the functional tests, not on timing.

 We next discuss how to adjust the clock frequency, which will be useful in future homework assignments.